anvilistas/anvil-extras/docs/guides/modules/animations.rst

     .. attribute:: oncancel

-        set a callback for when the animation is canceled
+        set a callback for when the animation is cancelled

     .. attribute:: onremove